BestTimesToVisit.com Logo

 attraction

 Lose yourself in the UNESCO World Heritage city of Visby, where ancient stone walls whisper tales of the Hanseatic League.
-Explore the labyrinthine cobblestone streets, discovering charming courtyards and well-preserved medieval buildings, and don't miss the chance to climb the Kruttornet (Powder Tower) for a unique perspective.
+Explore the labyrinthine cobblestone streets, discovering charming courtyards and the ruins of medieval churches bathed in the soft Baltic light.
+Visit during the shoulder seasons for fewer crowds and a more authentic atmosphere.

 activity